StoutyAlex/search-app/README.md

 npm run test:lint
 ```

+### Manual Testing
+Manually tested on IE11 and Safari browsers.
+Used Polyfill and Babel to achieve this

 ### Visual Regression Tests
 Visual Regression Tests act as the integration/End to End tests to check that everything is working as required.